Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

 Need delicious protein for any occasion ready in a flash without too many dishes?
-This Super Crisp Air Fryer Chicken Thighs recipe will deliver on your weeknight dinner needs!
+This Super Crisp Air Fryer Skin-On Chicken Thighs recipe will deliver on your weeknight dinner needs!
 I give more information in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!, setting realistic goals with your cooking is key to success!
 If you know me, I love chicken, and it’s one of my favourite proteins.
 Chicken thighs in particular are my favourite way to enjoy chicken.
 Chicken thighs are super juicy and flavourful and I find them much more versatile than chicken breast.

-With that being said, ever since I started to air frymy chicken thighs, my life has totally changed!
+With that being said, ever since I started to air fry my chicken thighs, my life has totally changed!
 By the end of this post, you will learn the best way to prep and air fry chicken thighs so that you’ve got the best results every single time.
 Especially if you’re going to air fry chicken thighs with the skin on, you’ve got such a fantastic protein ready for you with just a couple of steps!
 However, if you’ve been struggling with soggy skin, then this recipe will show you how to troubleshoot for crispy skin and maximum flavour!
-After following this easy air fryer chicken thighs recipe, I guarantee chicken thighs will no longer be a pesky protein for you, so I strongly encourage you to try this out as part of your Live to Cook one-month challenge!
+After following this easy air fryer skin-on chicken thighs recipe, I guarantee chicken thighs will no longer be a pesky protein for you, so I strongly encourage you to try this out as part of your Live to Cook one-month challenge!
 Get started for free today by signing up to my email newsletter, plus all of my latest recipes will be delivered straight to your email inbox.

 You don’t want to miss the video to see all the tips and tricks and troubleshooting the mistakes in action!
 I would also really appreciate it if you could please subscribe to my YouTube channel, and be sure to hit the bell button to be notified when all my latest video recipes go live!
 Let's get air frying!